kaihochak/PickAFilm/README.md

-# PIckAFilm
+# PickAFilm

 ## Description

-PIckAFilm is an app designed to help users explore film information and select their preferred films.
+PickAFilm is an app designed to help users explore film information and select their preferred films.
 This app serves as a prototype for a future project that will incorporate more advanced features.

 ## Installation